Jbleezy/BO2-Reimagined/README.md

 * Stink areas no longer activate while the player is standing

 ## Pack-a-Punch
+* No longer costs 2000 points to change attachments on an upgraded weapon
 * Decreased weapon pickup time from 15 seconds to 12 seconds

 ## Powerups